An exterior door that opens outward is more vulnerable to force attacks than an inward opening one.

 You can have the most secure deadbolt in the world but if the hinges are not protected, your outward swinging door remains extremely vulnerable.

-The most common types of security hinges:
+These are the most common types of security hinges for outswing doors:

 - Non-removable pin hinges (aka fast-riveted hinges).
-These hinges have pins with flattened (crimped) ends, and the rivets (hence the name) prevent the pin from removing or popping out (here is a durable model).
+These hinges have pins with flattened (crimped) ends, and the rivets (hence the name) prevent the pin from removing or popping out (this is a durable model).

 - Stud hinges.
 These hinges are similar to standard hinges with the exception that they come with built-in studs.
 Opposite the studs, you will find holes the studs fit into when the door is closed.
 Stud hinges will keep the door in place even if the hinge pins are removed.